 12. House of Hollow by Krystal Sutherland

 Since then, their ethereal beauty, weirdness and uncanny abilities have been the subject of online sleuths.
 Grey Hollow is now an internationally famous model and fashion designer, and an anchor to hold on for her younger sisters.
 When she suddenly goes missing, Iris and Vivi with the help of Grey’s Korean boyfriend Tyler, set out to unravel the mystery of present and past that are entwined together.
-Insanely creepy yet magically enchanting at the same time.
+Insanely creepy yet magically enchanting at the same time, House of Hollow is one the best YA Gothic horror books to hit the shelves.

 Originally published: April 6, 2021